HarryKing87/vscode-theme/README.md

 # README

-version: 0.1.0 --> Contains a new, "updated" version of the second theme!
-I tried to update this theme a long time ago, but here we are finally!

-Introducing... the cold theme Nyx
+🌟 What's New

+Version 0.1.1
-version: 0.1.1 --> Testing a new coding theme...
-Nyx
+Testing a new version of the Nyx theme.
+Version 0.1.0
+A long-overdue update to the second theme!
+After some delay, it's finally here.

+🚀 Getting Started

+Open your VS Code.
+Head to the Extensions Marketplace.
+Search for "CodingHarry".
+Install and activate.
+Enjoy coding in the cool, calm embrace of Nyx.

 **Enjoy!**